GraphiteEditor/Graphite/README.md

 ## Support the project

-Please consider pledging a monthly donation using the "♥ Sponsor" button to the right part of this project repository page.
+Please consider [pledging a monthly donation](https://graphite.rs/donate/).
 Your contribution helps sustain this volunteer-run open source project and brings powerful, free creative tools to the masses.